ProtaStructure Design Guide Loading Generator

 In case the soil pressure is unilateral, it is sufficient to define one or two load cases.
 By checking the option for relevant direction, you can create soil pressure load cases and associated combinations.

-However, if you want to define different positive and negative load cases in both directions, you can check the "Define Different Negative Load States" option to create 4 load states (Hx, H-x, Hy, H-y).
+However, if you want to define different positive and negative load cases in both directions, you can check the "Define Separate Negative Load Cases" option to create 4 load states (P+x, P-x, P+y, P-y).

 • Related Articles